Mark C. Zauderer

-Mark C. Zauderer is a New York trial and appellate lawyer, and a senior partner in the New York law firm of Ganfer, Shore, Leeds & Zauderer LLP.
+Mark C. Zauderer is a New York trial and appellate lawyer, and a senior partner in the New York law firm of Dorf Nelson & Zauderer LLP.
 He frequently comments on legal issues in the print and television media and lectures on litigation-related issues.

 Early life and education

 Zauderer was raised in Brooklyn, New York and is a graduate of the Brooklyn Friends School.
-He is a 1967 graduate of Union College where he was awarded a Bachelor of Arts with Distinction and Departmental Honors.
+He is a 1967 graduate of Union College, where he was awarded a Bachelor of Arts with Distinction and Departmental Honors.
 Union College recognized Zauderer's legal career in 2007 by awarding him the Eliphalet Nott Medal for alumni achievement.

 In 1971, Zauderer received a Juris Doctor degree from New York University School of Law.